Bayesian Reasoning for Physics Informed Neural Networks: PINN

 The MLP is represented by a graph consisting of several layers of connected units (nodes).
 Each edge of the graph corresponds to a function parameter, a weight, $w_i$.
 A unit (node) in a given layer is a single-valued function (activation function).
 Note that every unit, except the bias unit, is connected with the nodes from the previous layer.
 In a graph representing a neural network, we distinguish an input (input units), hidden layers of units, and an output layer.
 Each layer (except the output layer) has a bias unit connected only with the following layer units.
 It is a single-valued constant function equal to one.
 An example of a graph of a network with three-dimensional input and two-dimensional output is given in Fig.~\ref{Fig_2MLP_graph}.
 This network has two hidden layers with five and three hidden units.
 The properties of the network, $\mathcal{N}$, are determined by its structure (architecture -- topology of the connections) and the type of activation functions that settle in the neurons (units).

 The universal approximation theorem~\cite{Cybenko_Theorem,Hornik89,FUNAHASHI1989183} states that a feed-forward neural network with at least one layer of hidden units can approximate well any given continuous function.
-It is a fundamental property of neural networks used extensively in nonlinear regression and classification problems.
+It is a fundamental property of NNs, widely used in nonlinear regression and classification problems.

-Note that the increasing number of units in the neural network broadens its adaptive abilities.
-However, if a network is large (contains many hidden units), then there is a danger that it can overfit the data, and as a result, it has low generalization abilities.
-On the other hand, if the network is small (low number of hidden units), it tends to underfit the data.
-This dilemma is known as the bias-variance trade-off~\cite{Geman.1992.4.1.1}.
-There are some rules of thumb on how to solve the problem of under/over-fitting.
-The most popular is to constrain the values of the weight parameters by adding to the loss (\ref{Eq:loss_first_time}) the penalty term of the form:

-where $\alpha$ is the decay width parameter.
-There are other popular methods.
-However, we shall utilize the one described above because of its Bayesian interpretation.
-Note that we shall consider several decay width parameters accommodated in the vector $\boldsymbol \alpha$ below.